 Synopsis: Within the globally reported 160 million wounds, 9.8 million are burns.
 The World Health Organisation (WHO) reports that non-lethal burns may require costly and prolonged hospitalisation and frequently result in disfigurement and disability, to which scarring is a significant contributing factor.
 In the US, 450,000 burn related treatments are recorded of which 40,000 cases required hospitalisation (costs: US$47,875 – US$432,746).
 Beyond temporary improvements, there is no effective treatment available for keloids, a debilitating condition with a prevalence of up to 16% in darker skinned populations.
 Our protein combination of VEGF-E and an anti-inflammatory prevents excess tissue formation leading to less debilitating scars in various animal models.
 This is seen as a major advantage when treating burns and limiting keloid and scar formation during the healing process.

-Department: Virus Research Unit, Department of Microbiology & Immunology, Dunedin Campus
+Department: Virus Research Unit, Department of Microbiology & Immunology, Dunedin Campus, University of Otago.

 Detailed Specification: Fact Sheet (pdf, 632kb)